Wind-River/cloud-platform-deployment-manager/DEVELOPER.md

 The instructions that follow are intended to install the current minimum package requirements to develop and maintain Deployment Manager content.
-These instructions were developed for installing the required packages onto a Ubuntu 20.04 workstation therefore some tweaks may be required on different Linux distributions.
+These instructions were developed for installing the required packages onto a Ubuntu 22.04 workstation therefore some tweaks may be required on different Linux distributions.
+The workstation should have minum 20G disk space, recommend to have disk space above 50G.

 #### GoLang
 These instructions assume that your Go directory is directly on your home